brandon-knap/journeytowardpeace/content/resources/not-by-chance-how-parents-boost-their-teen-s-success-in-and-after-treatment.md

 +++
 date = 2020-02-22T05:00:00Z
-description = ""
-resourcelink = "https://www.amazon.com/Not-Chance-Parents-Success-Treatment/dp/1599323176"
-resourcesource = "Tim Thayne"
-slug = ""
-title = "Not by Chance: How Parents Boost Their Teen's Success In and After Treatment" weight = 1
+description = "Dr. Tim Thayne's groundbreaking book, Not by Chance, provides hope, confidence, and concrete tools for families of struggling teens in residential or wilderness treatment programs.
+Learn how to coach your child through treatment, manage the transition home, and improve long-term success." resourcelink = "https://www.amazon.com/Not-Chance-Parents-Success-Treatment/dp/1599323176" resourcesource = "Tim Thayne" slug = "not-by-chance" title = "Not by Chance: A Guide for Families of Troubled Teens in Treatment" weight = 1

 +++